-The last full triennial valuation of the Nottinghamshire County Council Pension Fund ("the Fund") was carried out as at 31 March 2016 in accordance with the Funding Strategy Statement of the Fund.
+The last full triennial valuation of the Nottinghamshire County Council Pension Fund was carried out as at 31 March 2016 as required under Regulation 62 of the Local Government Pension Scheme Regulations 2013 (the Regulations) and in accordance with the Funding Strategy Statement of the Fund.
 The results were published in the triennial valuation report dated 31 March 2017.